jackyhuynh/RegistrationManagement/README.md

 # RegistrationSystem
 Registration System is a group project using C++.
 Registration System work as its name, a registration system for students.
 The application contains three data structures (binary search tree, heap, and a hashtable).
 Data will be read and store in the three data structures.
 A control manager will manage the insert, update, and delete each Object on all the data structures.
 There also helpers objects (File-Reader, Student, and Data) was implemented to ensure program security and abstract design.
+The idea with three data sucture is for back up and Optimized Search Engine.
+Each data sucture is perform diffrent on each Search.

 ## Technology:
 C++, Pointer, Object-Oriented Design, Encapsulation, Data Structures, Algorithm, Memory Management